vnali/studio-plugin-docs/README.md

 - Make sure "enable import episodes" is enabled.
 - Save this form and use the Asset index utility tool to index assets on those volumes.
 - Check if assets are imported to Craft and an episode is created for each asset file.
+  - Ensure that you specified the episode asset field in the episode mapping page.
+Otherwise, the plugin can't create an episode from the asset.
 - Finally, disable "enable import episodes" to prevent accidental import.

 ### Importing episodes via fetching data from the RSS